HildoBijl/stepwise/packages/exercise-definition/README.md

 An exercise must support at least one mode at runtime.
 It may support solo mode, group mode, or both.

-## Parameters, actions, and state
+## Parameters, state, and actions

 The package distinguishes three kinds of exercise data:

 - **Parameters** describe the generated problem and remain fixed for an exercise instance.
+- **State** records the accumulated result of processing those actions.
 - **Actions** describe events to process, such as entering an answer or giving up.
-- **State** records the accumulated result of processing those actions.

 All three use plain data objects so they can be stored and transferred safely.
 Every action must have a string `type` property.